 - A. Describe the source(s) of funding for this proposal.
 Is the source of recurring revenue local taxes or grants?
-Funding source for Public Works Department Administration is through the general fund.
-Public Works Department Railyard is funding through Railyard revenue. - B. Are any new costs other than inflation included in this proposal?

-Yes, increases requested due to permanent position potentially to be filled, as well as, increases requested on behalf of Railyard program. - C. Do you expect an increase in expenditures?
+Funding source for Public Works Administration is through the General Fund.
+Public Works Railyard is funded by Railyard revenue. - B. Are any new costs other than inflation included in this proposal?
+Yes, increases requested for a permanent position to be filled, as well as increases requested on behalf of Railyard program. - C. Do you expect an increase in expenditures?
 Why, or why not?

-Yes, will need additional funding for small purchases for a permanent department director and possibly the permanent administrative assistant. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts.
+Yes, will need additional funding for small purchases for a permanent department director and possibly a permanent administrative assistant. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts.
 Completed within the proposal. - E. Describe the process your division went through to build a zero-based budget.

-The department's administrative budget is small; between the department fiscal administrator and department director, we considered all the functional needs to make sure the level of support to our divisions, as well as, customers could be met with effective and efficient resources.
+The department's administrative budget is small; between the department fiscal administrator and department director, we considered all the functional needs to make sure the level of support to our divisions, as well as customers could be met with effective and efficient resources.